mostafa-saeed/100-days-of-code/log.md

 ### Day 2: 7th Jul 20

 **Today's Progress**: Completed JS Regular Expressions exercises on FreeCodeCamp.com.
-I'm struggling with the 'Palindrome Checker' exercise.
+I'm struggling with the 'Roman Numeral Converter' exercise.
 However I finished 'Caesars Cipher' & 'Telephone Number Validator' exercises.

 **Thoughts:**
 - I feel more excited about the challenge.
 - I want to create a small project the next weekend (Maybe a bot).

+### Day 3: 8th Jul 20

+**Today's Progress**: Finally I finished the 'Roman Numeral Converter' exercise on FreeCodeCamp.com!
+Also completed ES6 exercises.

+**Thoughts:**
+- It was really helpful to get help form others when I was stuck.
+- Also It's really a great idea to use Paper & Pen to illustrate the problem and try to divide it to small ones.
+- I'm sure my 'Converter' solution was far from being good.
+But at least it's working!
+And I'm really happy about this step :)